|Source:Newsmax- interviewing right-wing syndicated columnist and author Cal Thomas.|

 The civil rights movement itself is not the main issues with the Traditional Values Coalition.
 It more has to do with how the country was changing culturally in the summer of 63 and everything that happened in that decade after 63 with the hippie movement.
 The TVC calls this the point where America starts going downhill culturally and morally.
 With the rise of single-parent families, rise in divorces, gays coming out of the closet, women feeling free to enter the workforce after college and financially supporting their kids just like their husbands.

 What I don't think the Traditional Values Coalition seems to understand is that America pre-cultural revolution didn't work for all Americans.
-Sure, it was really good for Anglo-Saxon Protestant men especially, because they had most of the power in the country.
+Sure, it was really good for Anglo-Saxon Protestants men especially, because they had most of the power in the country.
 But that population certainly does not represent America as a whole.

 The 1940s and 50s didn't work for women of all races and ethnicities who wanted to again be treated equally under law and treated equally as men in society.
 And it didn't work for young Americans again of all races and ethnicities who didn't want to live their grandparents and parents lifestyle.
 And it didn't work for gays who were trapped in the closet and wanted to come out.

 Modern America that we have today that is so culturally, racially and ethnically diverse, vs. traditional America where Americans were expected to act and live in a a certain way.
 That was common with one specific population in America, but not something that satisfied the country at-large.
 Which was a big part of the cultural revolution and why it broke out in the 1960s.